JoGorska/hotel-booking/README.md

 3. Issue with lenght of the line:
 - the errors were raised in the lines where the if statement was very long. followed advice from [stack overflow](https://stackoverflow.com/questions/5253348/very-long-if-statement-in-python)

-- the error with very long regex - I left it untouched as I am concerned that it would stop working
+- the error with very long regex - Initialy I was reluctant to touch it due to complexity of the code and worry that I would break it.
+My mentor Felipe Sousa has suggested solution on [stack overflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) which didn't seem to work fully.
+I implemented some kind of different solution that didn't break the regex.

 4. Bug caused by is_empty_cell function.
 The function was supposed to test if the cell is empty, I tried to use it both for validation of new booking as well as cancellation of the existing booking.
 There logic was incorrect and I created the seperate function to is_full_cell - to test if all cells are full.